 This section will describe the essential requirements in setting up a simple Internet radio station.
 It is by no means a complete list but should give you enough to get started.
-Please also note that those are generic instructions.
-If you installed a Linux/Unix distribution package, then it will likely come with different paths, different means of starting it, etc. In that case please also refer to the documentation of that distribution and or a distribution specific How-To.

 At this point, the steps outlined here related to the Unix version or Win32 console version of Icecast.
 Icecast is also available in a Win32 GUI version, and the steps are similar in setup, but not quite the same.